 Sometimes, there is nothing better than having your whole family over to your home for Thanksgiving dinner.
 And sometimes, there is nothing better than shipping your whole family to your sister’s house across town for Thanksgiving dinner!
 Let’s face it; peeling, prepping and cooking an entire Thanksgiving meal can be exhausting.
 But should you find yourself not chained to your oven this Thanksgiving, you may have some time on your hands.
 Lucky you - there are some fabulous CT Thanksgiving traditions to get out and enjoy with or without your kids!

 1. Southport’s Pequot Turkey Trot

 Not up for lacing up the running shoes on Thanksgiving morning?
 Head north on Rte 1 to Bill Miller’s Castle for a lovely brunch instead.
 The brunch menu includes omelets, Belgian waffles, a carving station and a host of delicious pies.
-Seatings are at 12, 1:30 and 2:30 and 3:30, and the prix fixe is $34.95/adult, $16.95/under 12, $5.95/under 5.
+Seatings run from 11am - 2:30pm and the prix fixe is $34.95/adult, $16.95/under 12, $5.95/under 5.